-Hands-on experience of ‘risk-free risk’ in climate adaptation for farming02/11/2018 - by the Climate Centre
+Hands-on experience of ‘risk-free risk’ in climate adaptation for farming

 The Climate Centre this week represented the IFRC at a workshop in Geneva aimed at helping the farm sector globally promote climate resilience.